slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 “Okay, thank you.
 It’s helpful to know where you stand.
 I am going to check out a couple of your competitors and will be back if it makes sense.”
 WALK AWAY.

-- if you want to go fast, let the other part go first.
 - Unexpressed feelings never die.
 Releasing pressure is different from venting.
 - The more influence somebody is the more they use we / plural pronouns.
 - never split the difference